jessepav/lacygoill-wiki-backup/admin/compiling.md

     $ xdg-mime default gvim.desktop text/english text/plain text/x-makefile ...

 In effect, it makes gVim the default program to open various types of text files.
-This matters when using `$ xdg-open` or double-clicking on the icon of a file in a GUI file manager.
+This matters when  using `xdg-open(1)` or double-clicking on the  icon of a file in a GUI file manager.

 ---